Find Affordable College Courses

 19 Yearly Graduations

 The most popular school in the United States for agricultural production students seekinga master's degree is Mississippi State University.
 Roughly 22,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,110 per year, while in-state graduate students, on average, pay $9,110 per year.
-During the 2020-2021 academic year, 19 people received their master's degree in agricultural production from Mississippi State.
+The average in-state tuition for full-time undergraduates is $9,665 per year, while in-state graduate students, on average, pay $9,665 per year.
+During the most recent year for which we have data, 19 people received their master's degree in agricultural production from Mississippi State.
+Of these students, 81% were women and 5% were members of underrepresented racial-ethnic groups.
+Mississippi State University agricultural production graduates who receive their master's degree go on to jobs earning a median salary of $37,698.

 #2